Following Christ requires endurance. Your faith may cost you much, but if you endure you will find the prize is worth the sacrifice.

 When we take up our cross, we are identifying ourselves with the shame, humiliation, and hatred that the world aims at Jesus Christ.
 This is another reason why following Christ requires endurance.
 The more transparent we are for our faith, the more the world will make us suffer for it.

 Jesus is talking specifically about family in today’s passage, but it can be anything that has been vital to our life before Christ.
-Losing our lives can mean our careers, homes, friends, family, comforts, anything.
+Losing our lives can mean losing our careers, homes, friends, family, comforts, anything.
+Following Christ requires endurance because our discipline will be challenged often as we make the conscious choice to leave things at the foot of the cross.

-Link to Pinterest pin image of man standing on edge of a cliff overlooking a vast valley with text that reads "What we receive for following Christ is more than worth the sacrifice".
-We may read or hear at some point about the victorious Christian life, and we ask ourselves how can it be victorious if we could lose so much?
+We may read or hear at some point about the victorious Christian life, and we ask ourselves how can it be victorious if following Christ requires endurance, and we still could lose so much?

 Think about any athlete you have seen pass many trials, face many obstacles, overcome many adversaries, exhaust themselves beyond their limits.
 How do they look in their moment of triumph?
 Refreshed?
 Energetic?